lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 ``substitution_dictionary`` parameter in the usage of the :meth:`waves.scons_extensions.copy_substitute` method.

 In this tutorial, we leverage two different builder behaviors when defining sources and targets for the :meth:`waves.scons_extensions.copy_substitute` method.
 We are already familiar with one behavior, where the builder simply copies the source file to the build directory.

-This builder uses template substitution with files named with the ``*.in`` extension, and looks to match and replace *any characters* that match the keys in the provided ``substitution_dictionary``.
-For this reason, we must make our parameter names uniquely identifiable (e.g. ``@variable@``).
-The surrounding ``@`` character is used during template subsitution of text files and helps uniquely identify text for parameter substitution without accidentally changing text that is not a parameter.
-The matching simulation parameter dictionary key modification is made by the :meth:`waves.scons_extensions.substitution_syntax` method only when necesssary for the ``substitution_dictionary`` behavior to avoid carrying around the special character for other uses of the simulation variables dictionary.
+The second behavior is to apply template substitution on files with the ``*.in`` extension in the ``abaqus_source_list`` using a ``substitution_dictionary`` provided in the builder's options.
+The builder will search any file with the ``.in`` extension for strings matching ``substitution_dictionary`` parameter keys.
+Any key found in the file's text will be replaced with the corresponding ``substitution_dictionary`` value.
+To avoid spurious text replacements on text unrelated to our parameters, we must make our parameter names uniquely identifiable with a templating character (e.g.

-The second behavior is utilized when we specify a file with ``*.in`` extension in the ``abaqus_source_list`` and we specify a ``substitution_dictionary`` in the builder's options.
-This behavior will act on any file in the source list with ``.in`` extension and attempts to match the parameter keys in the ``substitution_dictionary`` with the text in the file.
-For this reason, we must make our parameter names identifiable with a templating character (e.g. ``@variable@``).
+``@variable@``).
+To avoid carrying around two copies of the simulation variables dictionary, one with the special characters and one without, the :meth:`waves.scons_extensions.substitution_syntax` method can be used to modify the simulation variable dictionary keys as needed.

-In this process, the files with ``.in`` extension are not modified, but are first copied to a file of the same name in the build directory.
+In this template substitution process, the files with ``.in`` are first copied to a file of the same name in the build directory.
 The contents of the newly copied file are modified to reflect the parameter substitution and the ``.in`` extension is removed as a default behavior of the `SCons Substfile`_ method.
 The two step copy/substitute behavior is required to allow SCons to unambiguously resolve the source-target file locations.
 We will see this behavior more clearly when we investigate the :ref:`tutorial_parameter_substitution_waves_output_files` for this tutorial.
 The ``substitution`` dictionary becomes part of the task signature for all ``*.in`` files.
 When the dictionary changes, the copy and substitute operations will be re-executed.

 In summary of the changes you just made to the ``tutorial_05_parameter_substitution`` file, a ``diff`` against the ``SConscript`` file from :ref:`tutorial_simulation_waves` is included below to help identify the